robmarkcole/Hue-sensors-HASS/README.md

 ## Configuration

-Once installed you need to setup the `huesensor` integration.
+Once installed you need to setup the `huesensor` integration in your configuration.

 ```
 binary_sensor: